nicolas/bime-api/ressources/dashboard_subscriptions.md

 dashboard subscriptions
 ========================
-This is where you can give access a name user group to a particular dashboard.
+This is where you can give access a named user group to a particular dashboard.

 Get dashboard subscriptions
 ---------------------------

-* `GET /dashboard_subscriptions.json` will return all dashboard subscriptions.
+* `GET /dashboard_subscriptions` will return all dashboard subscriptions.

 ```json
 [